paulmillr/scure-btc-signer/README.md

 - P2PK: Legacy, from 2010
 - P2PKH, P2SH, P2MS: Classic
-- P2WPKH, P2WSH: classic, SegWit
+- P2WPKH, P2WSH: SegWit (signature is removed from tx hash calculation)
-- P2TR: Taproot, recommended
+- P2TR: Taproot (schnorr signatures instead of ECDSA)

 For test examples, the usage is as following: